pbelltech0/cutile-python/docs/source/quickstart.rst

 The cuTile Python samples in the ``samples/`` directory also use pytest, torch, and numpy packages.

-For torch installation instructions, see `<https://pytorch.org/get-started/locally/>`__.
+For PyTorch installation instructions, see `<https://pytorch.org/get-started/locally/>`__.

-Pytest and numpy can be installed with:
+Pytest and Numpy can be installed with:

 .. code-block::  bash